 ABOUT MARIE

-During the 2016 piano edition of the Queen Elisabeth Competition, she was a member of De Zes/Les Six, the young pianist's jury for Canvas and Klara.
-She often writes opinion pieces for multiple publications, is invited to join television panels and had her own tv program on Eclips TV.
-During the Covid-19 health crisis, she organized The Corona Cure, a concert tour and online talkshow where she discussed the future of classical music with a multitude of guests from the music scene.
-She also started her own podcast: Musings with Marie and is regularly asked to talk about classical music on the television and the radio.
+During the 2016 piano edition of the Queen Elisabeth Competition, François served on De Zes/Les Six, the young pianists’ jury for Canvas and Klara.
+She frequently contributes opinion pieces, appears on television panels, hosted her own program on Eclips TV, created the podcast Musings with Marie, and is regularly invited to discuss classical music on television and radio.

 @ Caro Deraedemaeker